 Have you ever wanted to take a Hot Air Balloon ride?
 There are a few close by to choose from:

 Altitude Endeavors, Inc. They are the largest and most experienced ballooning company in the Southwest Michigan area.
 Contact them at 888-933-5964.

 Magic Cloud Balloon Corporation.
 They provide Scenic Hot Air Balloon Rides are based in Battle Creek, Michigan.
 Contact them at 269-274-0364.

 Gull Meadows Farms, nine miles from Kalamazoo House, is a favorite West Michigan destination for the tastes and experiences of fall.
+Don’t forget, late summer is their annual Kalamazoo Balloon Fest, it is a MUST SEE.
 Pick your own apples from early September through mid-October.
 Take a wagon ride to the farm’s pumpkin patch, and select your own.
 Gull Meadows also offers a six-acre corn maze; some evenings it’s available to navigate by flashlight.

 For trails, Al Sabo Preserve, 15 minutes away, has 741 acres of woods, open meadows, rolling hills, and streams to explore.

 The Gilmore Car Museum, 30 minutes away, is a collection of seven museums on a 90-acre campus.
 You can see more than 300 vintage cars, from an 1899 steam-powered runabout to 1930s taxicabs to muscle cars, concept cars and more.
 There’s a motorcycle gallery, a pedal car collection, and a Model T driving school whose time slots are always sold out in advance.

 Into Bird watching?
 Check out Audubon Society of Kalamazoo